rashmisankepally/yelp_analysis/README.md

 All jupyter notebooks are commented appropriately.

-## Most of the visualizations can be found here: [visualize.ipynb](https://github.com/rashmisankepally/yelp_analysis/blob/master/Visualize.ipynb)
+## The visualizations can be found here: [visualize.ipynb](https://github.com/rashmisankepally/yelp_analysis/blob/master/Visualize.ipynb)

 The image below is a snapshot of the intermediate files that were generated from processing the original Yelp Dataset.